stenbumling/stenbumling/README.md

 ╚══════╝╚═╝╚═╝  ╚═══╝╚═════╝ ╚═════╝ ╚══════╝╚═╝  ╚═╝ ╚═════╝ ╚═╝╚═╝╚═╝
 ```
 <samp>
-  ❤️ ...believes that great software begins with understanding and caring for the human race.
+  ❤️ ...believes that great software begins with understanding and caring for people.
   <br>
   👨‍💻 ...spends his waking days reading and writing code, designing stuff, and trying to learn everything there is to know about...well, everything!
   <br>
   🌱 ...is currently exploring the depths of JavaScript internals.
   <br>
-  🕹️ ...loves to wind down with a real good platformer, RPG, or metroidvania.
+  🕹️ ...loves to wind down with a fun platformer, RPG, or metroidvania.
   <br>
   👋 ...would be happy to hear from you, even if it's just to say hi.